A Pioneering Fire Protection System: Saint Paul Outside the Walls

 In the night of July 15th, 1823, a fire destroyed a large part of the Papal Basilica of St. Paul outside the Walls in Rome.
 In the following years reconstruction works, particularly interesting for the historical evolution of fire safety measures, began.
 In particular, the fire protection system adopted seems to be the first case of automatic detection and alarm system ever designed in the world.

-The conference “Salvare la Storia” (Saving Hystory), held in Rome on 21st November 2017 and organised by the Italian Fire Services (Corpo Nazionale dei Vigili del Fuoco), has disclosed this aspect, which is related to one of the worst fires that have damaged a building of historical, cultural and religous significance in Italy in the last two centuries.
+The conference “Salvare la Storia” (Saving Hystory), held in Rome (Istituto Superiore Antincendi) on 21st November 2017 and organised by the Italian Fire Services (Corpo Nazionale dei Vigili del Fuoco), has disclosed this aspect, which is related to one of the worst fires that have damaged a building of historical, cultural and religious significance in Italy in the last two centuries.

 St. Paul outside the Walls fire – Rome July 15th, 1823